freezer333/nodeaddons/_posts/2016-08-17-c-addons-as-aws-lambda-functions.md

 Once you have your access keys, you need to install the CLI.
 There are a few ways to do this, and it requires Python to be installed on your machine.
 The most straight foward install (IMO) is the Bundled Installer:

 ```
-&gt; curl "https://s3.amazonaws.com/aws-cli/awscli-bundle.zip" -o "awscli-bundle.zip"
+> curl "https://s3.amazonaws.com/aws-cli/awscli-bundle.zip" -o "awscli-bundle.zip"
-&gt; unzip awscli-bundle.zip
+> unzip awscli-bundle.zip
-&gt; sudo ./awscli-bundle/install -i /usr/local/aws -b /usr/local/bin/aws
+> sudo ./awscli-bundle/install -i /usr/local/aws -b /usr/local/bin/aws
 ```

 Next, you'll need to configure the CLI.
 Type `aws configure` and enter your access key and secret key downloaded a moment ago.
 You can also choose a default region and output format.
-You probably should attach a profile to this configuration (you'll need it later) using the --profile &lt;profile name&gt; argument.
+You probably should attach a profile to this configuration (you'll need it later) using the --profile <profile name> argument.

 ```
-&gt; aws configure --profile lambdaProfile
+> aws configure --profile lambdaProfile
 AWS Access Key ID [None]: XXXXXXXXX
 AWS Secret Access Key [None]: XXXXXXXXXXXXXXXXXXXX
 Default region name [None]: us-west-2